Rupert Nikoll Chandelier

-Manufacturer: Beleuchtungskörperfabrik und Beleuchtungsglashütten (lighting equipment factory and lighting glassworks) Rupert Nikoll, Vienna, Austria.
+Manufacturer: Beleuchtungskörperfabrik und Beleuchtungsglashütten (lighting equipment factory and lighting glassworks) Rupert Nikoll, Vienna, Austria – attributed.

 Little is known about the Rupert Nikoll factory.
 The company was founded in 1908 and ended business in 1986.
 In 1966 the company moved to Ober-Grafendorf some 70 km / 43.5 miles from Vienna.
 Rupert Nikoll also had a branch in Munich, Germany since 1958.

-Emil Stenjar (born 1931) is the most famous designer that worked for the company.
+Emil Stejnar (born 1931) is the most famous designer that worked for the company.
 He is also from Austria.
 He designed numerous wall and ceiling lights and mirrors decorated with crystal glass flowers in the beginning of the 1950s.
-In 1957, goldsmith and silversmith Stenjar moved to Sweden.
+In 1957, goldsmith and silversmith Stejnar moved to Sweden.
 He married and returned to Austria in 1968.